 If you do any cold-weather RVing, you’re probably well aware of the fact that condensation can be a real problem.
 Moisture from cooking, showering, and even breathing can build up and lead to mold and mildew over time.
 Excessive condensation issues can even cause water damage around vents and windows if uncontrolled.

-Double pane RV windows offer better protection from condensation due to the three layers (two glass, one gas) of insulation offered by the window structure.
+Double-pane RV windows offer better protection from condensation due to the three layers (two glass, one gas) of insulation offered by the window structure.

 What Are the Disadvantages of Dual Pane RV Windows?

-Let’s take a full-disclosure look at the negative side of having dual pane windows in your RV.
+Along with the benefits of RV dual-pane windows come a few drawbacks.
+So, let’s take a full-disclosure look at the negative side of having dual-pane windows in your RV.

 Expense

-Plain and simple, double pane windows are more expensive than single pane windows for obvious reasons.
+Plain and simple, double-pane windows are more expensive than single-pane windows for obvious reasons.

 Weight

-Double pane windows add a considerable amount of weight to an RV when compared with the weight of single pane windows.
+Double-pane windows add a considerable amount of weight to an RV when compared with the weight of single-pane windows.
 This will reduce the amount of gear you can carry based on your rig’s GVWR (Gross Vehicle Weight Rating).
+There are lighter-weight dual-pane RV windows made of acrylic (we’ve actually had this type of window in RVs we’ve rented overseas).
+But, while acrylic double-pane RV windows offer some of the insulating benefits without the weight penalty, their insulating capacity isn’t as good as glass dual-pane windows.

 Vibration Can Break the Seal

-A broken dual pane window seal leads to window fogging.
-If an RV window starts to fog up and isn’t repaired promptly, it can eventually lead to etching, which can require complete window replacement (rather than the option to repair it).
+A broken dual-pane window seal leads to window fogging.
+If an RV window starts to fog up and isn’t repaired promptly, it can eventually lead to etching, which can require complete window replacement (rather than the option to fix it).
+Should you have to deal with a foggy RV window, see our post on RV foggy window repair, and we’ll show you ways to take care of the problem.

-Can I Replace an RV Double Pane Window?
+Can I Replace an RV Double-Pane Window?

+Yes, you can!
+We’ve done it (several times!) and you can too if you’re interested in DIY RV window replacement.
 For a full visual step-by-step tutorial of RV window replacement made easy, see our YouTube video and follow along with us as we replace our own RV window:

 If you simply need some tips on how to keep your RV windows clean, we’ve got you covered there with this video on cleaning your RV windows and mirrors super fast, (no window cleaner needed)!